12 Key Montessori Principles for Persons with Dementia

 How then to cope with increased responsive behaviors?
 How can one manage this crisis situation, trying to avoid making the situation worse, and deal with the exhaustion of everyone involved?
 What solutions are there other than medications with harmful side effects?
 Our friend Jérôme Erkes of AG&D Montessori Lifestyle offers some answers to these questions in his article titled, “Dealing with responsive behaviors in persons with dementia during periods of confinement linked to the coronavirus”.
 [Download here]

-Click the name of each activity to view its description and to download the instructions.
+Click the name of each activity to view a description and download full instructions.

 This is an activity that can be done with a small group or one-on-one.
 It provides practice identifying and discriminating different scents, especially those familiar to participants, and helps stimulate long term memories as well as discussion of those memories.